adityapandey89/farmgame/README.md

 http://localhost/farmgame/public

-# How to Play
+**How to play**

-All the FARM LIFE is highlighted as RED (this is a known bug need to be fixed).
+- All the FARM LIFE is highlighted as RED (this is a known bug to be will be fixed).

-Click on feed button.
+- Click on feed button.

-If FARMER is dead GAME OVER YOU LOST.
+- If FARMER is dead GAME OVER YOU LOST.

-If FARMER, atleast 1 COW and 1 BUNNY alive: after 50 feed you WIN.
+- If FARMER, atleast 1 COW and 1 BUNNY alive: after 50 feed you WIN.

-Click New Game Button to start again.
+- Click New Game Button to start again.

 # Farm Game
 **Objective**